 - Overnight stay: 1 bedroom/household

-- Self-Catering/Unregulated accommodation: you can share between 6 people from 3 households
+- For self-Catering/Unstaffed accommodation: you can share between 8 people from 4 households

 Photo by Emran Yousof on Unsplash